charisgao/STAT-4830-Optimizing-Attention-Project/docs/report.md

 1. **Natural Language Flow**: Does the custom attention model perform comparably (in terms of coherence and fluency) to the baseline in generating text?
 This involves human evaluation on grammatical correctness, logical flow, and overall readability as well as evaluating the diversity of outputs (analyzing the variety in generated responses to the same prompts to ensure that the model does not produce repetitive or overly similar outputs, which can indicate a lack of creativity in language generation).
 2. **Distribution Alignment**: A lower KL-divergence between the custom model's outputs and the baseline model signals successful attention optimization.
+3. **Next Token Predictability**: A low CrossEntropyLoss for computing the next token in the sequence implies the model is successfully predicting text.
-3. **Computational Improvement**: We will track how well the approach scales with sequence length, aiming for reduced memory usage or speed gains.
+4. **Computational Improvement**: We will track how well the approach scales with sequence length, aiming for reduced memory usage or speed gains.

 ### What Are Our Constraints?

-Despite GPT2 being trained on a different dataset, the original dataset is not publically available (OpenAI scrapped web data and excluded Wikipedia pages).
+Despite GPT2 being trained on a different dataset, the original dataset is not publicly available (OpenAI scrapped web data and excluded Wikipedia pages).
 We currently use **WikiText-2** as our primary dataset for language modeling.
 It is freely available, moderate in size (roughly 2 million tokens), and standard for benchmarking.
 We want to be able to process sequences of up to 128 tokens (as a starting point) on a single GPU without out-of-memory errors, implement the code in standard PyTorch, avoiding highly specialized CUDA kernels, as well as have enough compute resources to train models until the loss levels off.

 ### What Data Do We Need?